-In Conclusion, on behalf of the Board of Directors, of the Company, I wish to take this opportunity to convey my appreciation to all our Stakeholders for their continuous confidence and support during the year.
-I must also acknowledge the commitment and hard work of the entire Management and Staff.
-Finally, I extend my appreciation to my Directors for their expert guidance and professional advice offered during the year.
+I wish to take this opportunity to convey my appreciation to all our Stakeholders for their continuous understanding, confidence and support.
+I must also acknowledge the commitment and hard work of the entire Management and Staff who worked tirelessly during this difficult period.
+Finally, I extend my appreciation to my Directors for their guidance and advice offered during the year.